ttm/percolation/README.md

 Are there benchmark datasets and results for the statistics used in percolation?
 If so, integrate them into legacy.statistics.tests.
 Otherwise, make benchmarks from synthesized and empirical data.

+Percolation makes use of other packages designed for percolation for direct use or through the rendered RDF they deliver.
+These are:
+- The social package for rendering RDF data from social networking platforms and protocols (e.g. facebook, twitter, irc, instagram, noosfero, diaspora)
+- The gmane package for rendering RDF data from public Gmane email lists (e.g. apache, c++ stdlib)
+- The participation package for rendering RDF data from social participation platforms (e.g. participabr, cidade democratica, aa)
+- The scientific package (ToDo) for rendering RDF data from scientific resources such as FAPESP
+- The music package to render music from open linked social data
+- The visuals package to render images and movies from open linked social data

 See legacy.triples for further notes.